Nodstuff/gecho/README.md

 The echo server accepts all HTTP methods and request bodies which will be returned in the response.

+If a specific status code is required to be returned from the echo server directly, then a special header can be used to define that status: `X-Requested-Status`.

+If that header is omitted then there are default status codes returned depending on the HTTP verb used:
+* POST -> 201
+* DELETE -> 204
+* Everything else -> 200

 ### Sample Response
 ```json
 {